kiyoon/python-import.nvim/README.md

     I -->|No| K["Insert `import &lt;word&gt;`"]
 ```

-1. Match lookup table with the current word
-2. If there is a match, insert the import statement
-3. If there is no match,
-4. If no match in the project either, just `import <word>`.

 This plugin doesn't detect duplicated imports.
 Use `ruff` to sort imports.

 ### Lookup table examples